-The following environmental aspects of this proposal have the potential to affect the Greater Bilby within the Mine Site development Envelope:
+The following environmental aspects of this proposal have potential to affect these terrestrial fauna:

-- Fragmentation of habitat resulting in displacement Fragmentation of fauna habitat from land clearing may lead to loss of individuals through competition as affected individuals are required to relocate and compete. - Clearing activities causing injury or death Clearing activities can result in the injury and/or death of Greater Bilbies who may be crushed and or injured by heavy machinery whilst resting in underground burrows during daylight hours. - Vehicle strike causing injury or death Greater Bilby individuals within the Mine Site Development Envelope will be at risk of injury and/or death due to vehicle strike.
-This would be more likely along the Site Access Road and the road connecting the accommodation village and operational areas, particularly at night when the Greater Bilby is most active. - Increased predation causing injury or death Potential increase in pest species (populations and number of species) through establishment of domestic waste disposal and permanent water storage facilities may result in increased predation on the Greater Bilby by cats, foxes and/or dogs. - Altered fire regimes causing injury or death or loss of habitat The Kimberley region is subject to frequent burning, which has increased in intensity in recent years; either as a result of natural or deliberate events.
+- Vehicle strike causing injury or death Greater Bilby and Dampier Peninsula Goannas within the Mine Site Development Envelope will be at risk of injury and/or death due to vehicle strike during road use and maintenance.
+This would be more likely along the Site Access Road and the road connecting the accommodation village and operational areas, particularly at night when the Greater Bilby is most active.
+Windrows along access tracks and other landforms comprising soft soils generated during construction may provide preferable habitat for bilbies and attract individuals to these areas.
+The likelihood of interactions between Greater Bilbies and vehicles would be more likely in these areas. - Fragmentation and loss of habitat resulting in displacement Fragmentation of fauna habitat from land clearing may lead to loss of individuals through competition and increased risk of predation, as affected individuals are required to relocate and compete and are more prone to predation by introduced predators which may themselves increase in numbers due to increased clearing. - Clearing activities causing injury or death Clearing activities can result in the injury and/or death of Greater Bilbies and Dampier Peninsula Goannas who may be crushed and or injured by heavy machinery whilst resting in underground burrows during daylight hours.
+The fauna may suffocate if their burrows are collapsed and they become buried. - Entrapment leading to injury or death Trenches, excavations, and water storage structures often have steep, slippery sides which prevent fauna, including Greater Bilbies and Dampier Peninsula Goannas which may fall into them, from escaping. - Increased predation causing injury or death Potential increase in introduced predator species (populations and number of species) through establishment of domestic waste disposal, clearing of native vegetation, creation of new tracks and roads and permanent water storage facilities may result in increased predation on the Greater Bilby and Dampier Peninsula Goanna by cats and/or dogs. - Altered fire regimes causing injury or death or loss of habitat The Kimberley region is subject to frequent burning, which has increased in intensity in recent years; either as a result of natural or deliberate events.
 Controlled burning conducted as part of pastoral activities will not be conducted on the same frequency or extent within the Mine Site Development Envelope as a result of implementation of the project.
 Due to the increased presence of people and machinery in the area, there is however an increased risk of accidental fires.
-The result of these changes is likely to be a reduction in widespread cool, controlled burns across the Mine Site Development Envelope and an increased risk of uncontrolled, hot burns for small areas within the Mine Site Development Envelope. - Light and noise emissions disrupting nocturnal activities Development of the project may result in an increase in light and noise emissions which could potentially result in changes to the Greater Bilbies nocturnal activities - Entrapment leading to injury or death Trenches, excavations, and water storage structures often have steep, slippery sides which prevent fauna, including Bilbies which may fall into them, from escaping. - Radiation exposure causing injury or death -Waste materials produced as a result of ore processing will be disposed of as part of backfilling of the mine void.
+The result of these changes is likely to be a reduction in widespread cool, controlled burns across the Mine Site Development Envelope and an increased risk of uncontrolled and hot burns for small areas within the Mine Site Development Envelope.
+Over the past few years the Kimberley region has seen a reduction in late season fires (hot fires).

+- Light and noise emissions disrupting nocturnal activities Development of the Project may result in an increase in light and noise emissions which could potentially result in changes to the Greater Bilby's nocturnal activities. - Radiation exposure causing injury or death Waste materials produced as a result of ore processing will be disposed of as part of backfilling of the mine void.
 Ore processing activities have potential to concentrate naturally occurring radioactive elements present within the deposit.
-Increased radiation levels in the rehabilitated mine area may affect subsequently impact fauna.
-If project wastes contain sufficiently high concentrations of radionuclides near the surface, fauna may be potentially affected through external gamma-radiation, inhalation of radioactive material (dust and radon), surface contamination (by direct contact), and ingestion of contaminated vegetation or water.
+Increased radiation levels in the rehabilitated mine area may subsequently impact fauna.
+If Project wastes contain sufficiently high concentrations of radionuclides near the surface, fauna may be potentially affected through external gamma-radiation, inhalation of radioactive material (dust and radon) and ingestion of contaminated vegetation or water.